physics210/p210-2025/docs/Project01-instructions_and_assessment.md

 ## *5. Assessment Overview*

-The project report should follow some loose structural guidelines, as described in the Project 01 Instructions.
+The project report should follow some loose structural guidelines, as described above.

 As described in the [syllabus](https://physics210.github.io/p210-2025/syllabus.html), projects are given feedback by the graders and an overall Editorial Decision, such as Major Revisions or Accepted for Publication (aka Publish).
 Projects that have been accepted for publication can earn one ("Notable") or two ("Exemplary") distinction points by going above and beyond expectations and producing work that warrants sharing with the entire class.
 The process to apply to be considered for distinction points is detailed in the Project 01 Distinction Proposal Form on Canvas and distinction points are awarded by Joss (the "editor"), as opposed to the graders (the "referees").